luiscastelds/luiscastelds.github.io/projects.md

 - The project was so complex because Carcassonne is a terrible game to analyze with markov chains.
 - We still picked Carcassonne because we are huge fans of the game.
 - We had to break down the game so much it no longer was carcassonne.
-- Here you can see the presentation we gave, [Presentation]({% link /assets/files/carcassonneProject.pdf %})
+- Here you can check out our results, [presentation]({% link /assets/files/carcassonneProject.pdf %}).

 ---